 1855: Birthdate of Sir Isaac Alfred Isaacs.
 The son of a Polish Jew named Alfred Isaacs, Sir Isaac “was an Australian judge and politician, was the third Chief Justice of Australia, ninth Governor-General of Australia and the first born in Australia to occupy that post.”

-1857: The New York Times reported that Baron Rothschild had resigned his seat in the House of Commons and a noticed had been posted for the election of a replacement.
+1857: It was reported today that Baron Rothschild had resigned his seat in the House of Commons and a noticed had been posted for the election of a replacement.
 A public meeting of electors in London pledged to return Rothschild to his seat in Parliament and called upon Lord Russell to resolve the matter that was keeping Jews from serving in Parliament.

 1858: After a five-and-twenty years' wrangling the admissibility of the Jews to Parliament has been conceded.